raspberrypilearning/xai-challenge-submit/en/step_5.md

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 Once you submit your entry, your work will be looked at by a panel of AI experts and educators.
-You’ll get feedback on your work, with special shortlisted entries being showcased in our global Coolest Projects Showcase and shortlisted teams will be invited to a special showcase for AI creators!
+You’ll get feedback on your work, with shortlisted entries being showcased in our global Coolest Projects Showcase!
+Shortlisted teams will be invited to a special showcase for AI creators!
 </p>

 ### Answer the four 'Magic Questions'